Save time and money when you accept echeck payments from your customers.

-An eCheck, or electronic check, is a type of electronic funds transfer from one bank account to another.
+An electronic check, sometimes called an echeck or direct debit, is a type of electronic funds transfer from one checking account to another.
 It has the same components as a paper check, but in digital form.
-To initiate an eCheck payment, a customer provides an amount, bank account number and routing number to a merchant in person, through an online payment form or over the phone.
-Phone payments can be manually entered into a virtual terminal.
-The eCheck amount is electronically debited from the payer’s account, moved through the Federal Reserve Bank’s Automated Clearing House (ACH) and credited into the receiver’s account.
+To initiate an echeck payment, a customer provides an amount, bank account number and routing number to a merchant in store, on a website’s payment gateway or over the phone (phone payments can be manually entered into a virtual terminal).
+No matter the payment channel, the basic funding process is the same: the echeck amount is electronically debited from the payer’s account, moved through the Federal Reserve Bank’s Automated Clearing House (ACH), and credited into the receiver’s account.

-An eCheck can originate from a paper check.
-The merchant can scan it through an image capturing device (electronic check conversion) and, as mandated by the Electronic Funds Transfer Act, notify the customer of the consequently faster processing time.
+Yes, an echeck can originate from a paper check.
+The merchant scans it through an image capturing device (electronic check conversion).
+The Electronic Funds Transfer Act requires the merchant to let the customer know if they convert the paper check to an echeck, and of the consequently faster processing time.
 After electronic check conversion, the physical check is voided and returned to the customer along with a receipt.

-When a card-issuing bank authorizes a debit or credit card transaction, the bank assumes liability for providing funds for the transaction and usually places daily spending limits on debit and credit cards as a result. eCheck payments, on the other hand, are the sole responsibility of the check writer.
-They are only restricted by the amount of funds in the individual’s bank, making them popular for large consumer payments, such as mortgages and loans, as well as business-to-business transactions.
+When a card-issuing bank authorizes a debit or credit card transaction, the bank assumes liability for guaranteeing funds for the transaction and usually places daily spending limits on debit and credit cards as a result.
+Fraud and chargebacks can be expensive to cover. eCheck payments, on the other hand, are the sole responsibility of the check writer.
+They are only restricted by the amount of funds in the individual’s bank, making them popular for large consumer payments, such as mortgages and loans, as well as B2B transactions.